 Honda NM4

 The Honda NM4 is an unclassifiable freak.
-Your eyes will tell you that is no conventional bike, but wouldn’t it be truthful to name it a maxi-scooter?
+Your eyes will tell you it is no conventional bike, but wouldn’t it be truthful to name it a maxi-scooter?
 Even the Honda catalog consents that the unconventional NM4 “is all approximately riding a motorbike that doesn’t look like it came out of someone else’s cookie-cutter idea.”
 The motivational chops come inside the shape of a 670cc gas-injected parallel-twin engine designed for a huge strength spread and easy automatic operation thanks to that ubiquitous DCT transmission.
 Those roomy saddlebags are included, as are the windscreen and turn-down passenger seat, which might be why Honda lists this model underneath its Touring category.
 The NM4 doesn’t make an appearance to have made Honda’s 2019 lineup, but it’s far indexed as an available 2018 version for a hefty $11,299.
-Futuristic styling and superior layout don’t come cheap, but you could rest easy understanding you received’t appear to be all people else on the street.
+Futuristic styling and superior layout don’t come cheap, but you could rest easy understanding you didn’t appear to be all people else on the street.

 KTM Freeride E-XC